jiangy/centos-salt-install/README.md

 ===================

-A shell script support to install the latest [salt](http://saltstack.com) on x86\_64 centos 6.x.
-This script has tested on min installed 6.4.
+A shell script support to install the latest [salt](http://saltstack.com) on CentOS.
+This script has tested on min installed x86\_64 CentOS 6.4.

 ### 1. Download and install